The Worst Party in History — Modern Paraphrase | fresh.bible

 "Tomorrow there will be a feast to the Lord."

 The next morning they got up early, brought and — and then the text says they "sat down to eat and drink and rose up to play."
 That last phrase is loaded.
-This wasn't a worship service that went a little off-track.
-This was a full descent into the kind of worship they'd seen in — a party built around a thing they made with their own hands.
+This wasn't a service that went a little off-track.
+This was a full descent into the kind of worship they'd seen in Egypt — a party built around a thing they made with their own hands.

 Up on the mountain, God told what was happening.
 And the way he said it is striking: